Algebraic monoid structures on the affine 3-space: Algebraic properties of monoid structures on A 3

-By direct computation, we find the set of idempotents for each of the monoids in Theorem~\ref{A3_theor}.
-It is provided in Table~\ref{TAB_idemp}.
+By direct computations, we find the set of idempotents for each of the monoids $(\AA^3,\mu)$.
+The results are presented in Table~\ref{TAB_idemp}.

+Let us mention some general facts on idempotents in algebraic monoids.
+If $\bf 1$ is the unique idempotent of a monoid~$(X,\mu)$, then $X=G(X,\mu)$; see~\cite[Proposition~3~(iii)]{Br-1}.
+This agrees with Table~\ref{TAB_idemp}, where the idempotent is unique only for the cases $\mathrm{3A}$ and~$\mathrm{U_3}$.

+Assume that $X$ is irreducible.
+By~\cite[Theorem~1.1]{Br-2}, the variety $E(X,\mu)$ is smooth (and hence a disjoint union of its irreducible components), and each irreducible component $E_i$ is an orbit for the action of~$G(X,\mu)$ on~$X$ by conjugation.
+In particular, the isolated idempotents are exactly the central idempotents, and the irreducible components $E_i$ with $\dim E_i > 0$ do not intersect the center $Z(X,\mu)$.
+For monoids studied in this paper, one can check this by inspecting Tables~\ref{TAB_center} and~\ref{TAB_idemp}.

-Using Table~\ref{TAB_idemp}, one can notice that the number of irreducible components in $E(\AA^3)$ equals $2^r$, where $r$ is the rank of a monoid.
+From Table~\ref{TAB_idemp} one can see that for every monoid $(\AA^3,\mu)$ the number of irreducible components in $E(\AA^3,\mu)$ equals~$2^r$, where $r$ is the rank of the monoid.
 So it is natural to pose the following question.

-\begin{question} Consider any monoid structure on $\AA^n$ of rank~$r$.
-Does the number of irreducible components of the subvariety of idempotents equal~$2^r$? \end{question}
+\begin{question} Consider any monoid structure $\mu$ on~$\AA^n$ of rank~$r$.
+Does the number of irreducible components in $E(\AA^n,\mu)$ equal~$2^r$? \end{question}

 The answer to Question~\ref{quest_idemp} is affirmative provided $n \le 3$.
 Indeed, the case $n=3$ follows from Table~\ref{TAB_idemp}.
-For $n = 2$ and $r=1$ it follows from \cite[Theorem~3]{Za2024}; the case with infinite number of idempotents on $\AA^2$ is described in \cite[Example~5]{Za2024}.
-Other cases $n \le 2$ are either coordinatewise addition or coordinatewise multiplication.
+For $n = 2$ and $r=1$ this is true thanks to~\cite[Theorem~3]{Za2024}; see also~\cite[Example~5]{Za2024}.
+Other cases with $n \le 2$ are either coordinatewise addition or coordinatewise multiplication.

-In~\cite{ABZ2020}, the case of commutative monoid structures on $\AA^n$ was considered.
-Here, the set $E(\AA^n)$ is finite, so the number of irreducible components of $E(\AA^n)$ equals the number of elements in~$E(\AA^n)$.
-It was proved in~\cite[Proposition~10]{ABZ2020} that in commutative case $|E(\AA^n)| \ge 2^r$ and that $|E(\AA^n)|=2^r$ for $r \le 2$.
-These results are in accordance with Question~\ref{quest_idemp} as well.